byozdemir/DRBPROJECT/readme.md

 - [x] Yup

 ### Features
+- [x] Object Based Code Generation (Create object for your models and drb will code django and frontend side.)
 - [x] Authentication System
 - [x] React frontend integrated to django system.
 - [x] Ready to Use

 #### Protected Pages
 Add the pages you want to be protected to the "AuthContainer" in the routes.jsx page.